 Trenton Health Team began as the response to closure of Mercer Medical Center and concerns about the effect on city residents who lacked consistent access to primary care and instead relied heavily on emergency rooms.

-In February, 2006, the Mayor of Trenton commissioned an independent consulting firm, the Katz Consulting Group, to research and develop a plan for improving the health status of the city and for increasing access to healthcare services.
-The consultants found that although Trenton was served by three hospitals, a Federally Qualified Health Center, and a city health clinic, residents of the city did not have consistent access to primary care and instead accessed many disconnected providers, and the Emergency Departments, as needs arose.
+In 2006, then-Mayor Douglas Palmer engaged a consulting firm to assess healthcare conditions and analyze how losing the hospital would affect city residents.
+The firm, Katz Consulting Group, found that although Trenton was served by three hospitals, a Federally Qualified Health Center, and a city health clinic, residents lacked consistent access to primary care and instead relied on several disconnected providers, and area Emergency Departments.

 THT faces the future with renewed energy, financial stability, and an expanded understanding of what a healthy Trenton would mean for our community and state.